A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Introduction

-Problem \eqref{SP problem} has a wide spectrum of applications, such as simulation optimization \cite{rubinstein2016simulation}, parameter tweaking of deep learning models \cite{snoek2012practical}, and optimal therapeutic designs \cite{marsden2008computational}.
-To solve \eqref{SP problem}, effective algorithmic paradigms are available in the rich ZOO literature, including pattern search \cite{torczon1997convergence,hooke1961direct,nelder1965simplex}, random search \cite{solis1981minimization}, and bayesian optimization \cite{mockus2012bayesian}, among many others. \cite{larson2019derivative} provides an excellent survey on existing ZOO methods.
-Closely related to this work is the gradient estimation-based ZOO framework discussed by seminal works such as \cite{nesterov2017random,spall1998overview,agarwal2010optimal,duchi2015optimal,ghadimi2013stochastic}, where theoretical underpinnings for both convex and nonconvex cases have been established.
-However, as pointed out by \cite{cai2020zeroth,balasubramanian2018zeroth}, the performance of almost all existing ZOO algorithms deteriorates rapidly as the problem dimensionality $d$ increases.
-In particular, for convex ZOO with fixed $\sigma$ and $L$, such an algorithm achieves a query complexity $O(d^2/\epsilon^2)$ of the zeroth-order oracles\footnote{The query complexity of the zeroth-order oracle refers to the number of calls to the zeroth-order oracle required to achieve a desired accuracy $\epsilon>0$.} according to \cite{nesterov2017random}.
-The rate is later enhanced by \cite{ghadimi2013stochastic} into $O(D_0d/\epsilon^2)$, where $D_0$ is the squared Euclidean distance between the initial solution and the optimal solution.
+Despite numerous results on ZOO, a persistent challenge, as pointed out by \cite{cai2020zeroth,balasubramanian2018zeroth}, is that the performance of almost all existing ZOO algorithms deteriorates rapidly as the problem dimensionality $d$ increases.
+In particular, for convex S-ZOO with a potentially nonsmooth cost function (a more general setting than ours in terms of Assumption \ref{Lipschitz} above), a randomized gradient-free algorithm achieves a complexity of $O(d^2/\epsilon^2)$-many queries of the zeroth-order oracles\footnote{The query complexity of the zeroth-order oracle refers to the number of calls to the zeroth-order oracle required to achieve a desired accuracy $\epsilon>0$.} according to \cite{nesterov2017random}.
+If the smoothness condition as in Assumption \ref{Lipschitz} holds, \cite{ghadimi2013stochastic} provides a rate of $O(D_0d/\epsilon^2)$, where $D_0$ is the squared Euclidean distance between the initial solution and the optimal solution.
 Some analysis on the performance lower bound \cite{jamieson2012query} indicates that the rate by \cite{ghadimi2013stochastic} is already optimal without additional regularity assumptions on the objective function $F$.
 These complexity results suggest the potential inefficiency of existing ZOO algorithms for high-dimensional applications, where the number of decision variables can be in millions, billions, or even more.
 On the other hand, such high-dimensional problems are emerging rapidly in, e.g., data science, deep learning, and imaging, due to the ever-increasing demand for higher resolution and improved comprehensiveness in an optimized system.